nakulmitra/database-postgresql/notes/index-in-database.md

    - This is efficient and avoids reading unrelated rows.

 3. **Heap Fetch**:
-   - Since you're using `SELECT *`, PostgreSQL fetches the actual tuple from the heap using the TID from the index.
+   - Since you're using `SELECT *`, PostgreSQL fetches the actual tuple from the heap using the TID (Tuple ID) from the index.
    - Even though it's an index scan, a heap fetch still occurs because not all required columns are in the index.

 4. **Performance**: